openhab/openhab-addons/bundles/org.openhab.binding.dbquery/README.md

 - *MariaDB* (with driver version 1.3.5)
 - *MySQL* (with driver version 8.0.26)
 - *Sqlite* (with driver version 3.16.1)

+JDBC driver must be installed in your OpenHab server.
+For convenience, if you only need one driver the addon provides several features with JDBC driver included for each of the previous databases.
+If you need more than one driver you must install them manually from OpenHab console.
+For example to install PostgreSQL driver you can use: `bundle:install https://repo1.maven.org/maven2/org/postgresql/postgresql/42.2.18/postgresql-42.2.18.jar`

+[^1]: Newer versions or other JDBC database drivers can work correctly but are not tested.

 ### query